Proper Paddle Board Stroke

 There is a lack of paddle stroke instruction when people rent or buy boards.
 There is a lot that goes into a proper stroke!
 Unless you are taking a formal lesson or attending a paddle clinic, you may not receive proper paddle stroke instruction.

 Beginners should learn the basic paddle strokes for turning and stopping.
-A back paddle is used for stopping and reversing on the paddleboard.
+A back paddle or reverse paddle stroke, is used for stopping and reversing on the paddleboard.
 A simple way to turn is by sweeping the paddle in a C like shape for more maneuverability.
 Paddle strokes for high speed turns will appeal to intermediate and advanced paddlers.

 Racing courses are designed with sharp turns.
 Any paddler interested in racing should know quick turns to increase speed around buoys.

 Proper paddling instruction increases speed, teaches safety, and prevents possible injury.
 Learning to navigate provides safety by teaching how to stop, avoid obstacles and paddle in wind and current.
 Paddle stroke techniques can increase speed drastically.
 For example the most power from the paddle stroke is found at the top of the board.
 Reaching the blade of the paddle to the nose of the board can increase momentum.
 It is important to twist the body for optimal reach in paddle stroke.

 The basics of the SUP paddle stroke are simple concepts.
 For example, it is best to use your total body when paddling to prevent fatigue.
 A paddle should be sized for the paddlers height.
 Appropriate sizing ensures the paddle blade can fully enter the water.
 Little corrections make a big difference in paddling efficiently.
 A common mistake is facing the paddle blade in the wrong direction.
 Although the paddle does work both ways it’s best to have the logo facing forward.